Looking at the Ragdoll cat as a possible companion?

 Their heads are slightly round, their ears are small and rounded, and their large eyes are in a brilliant blue color.
 This breed's tail is slightly bushy and tapers at the end.

-You can find these colors in pointed, mitted, or bicolor patterns, but it's said that some breeders avoid mitted cats because they look too much like the Birman (hinting at their true ancestors?
+You can find these colors in pointed, mitted, or bicolor patterns, but it's said that some breeders void mitted cats because they look too much like the Birman (hinting at their true ancestors?
 Maybe, in part).

 Your Rag may also snuggle beside you on the sofa or in bed as these kitties love attention.

-If you do not believe in de-clawing your cat, but are concerned about having your furniture ruined, you may want to consider the Ragdoll cat breed as well.
-Some Ragdoll owners say their cats have been much more quick to learn to use a scratching post instead of furniture arms to sharpen their claws than other cat breeds.
+If you do not believe in declawing your cat, but are concerned about having your furniture ruined, you may want to consider the Ragdoll cat breed as well.
+Some Ragdoll owners say their cats have been much more quick to learn to use a scratching post instead of furniture arms to "sharpen" their claws than other cat breeds.

 Since these cats seem to make an effort to keep from scratching people, as well, they may be less prone to scratch furniture in the first place.
 Of course, all cats are individuals, as you know.YouTube

-If you want a sweet tempered, family oriented cat, then the big Ragdoll cat may be the ideal breed for you.
-Don't let the soft look of fluffy fur fool you, this is a large cat breed and very sturdy.YouTube
+If you want a sweet tempered, family oriented cat, then the big Ragdoll cat may be the ideal kitty for you.
+But don't let their soft looks and fluffy fur fool you, this is a large breed and very sturdy.YouTube

 As the Ragdoll has become more popular, it's easier to find Ragdoll breeders.
 I recommend, however, you first try to add one of these beauties to your life by finding one in need from a Ragdoll rescue.